 (4)

 During the field experiments, the MAX-DOAS instruments have been mounted on solid tables (aluminium structure) at approx. 11 m a.gr.
 (NW natural forest, hotel station) and 3.5 m a.gr. (remainder of sites) with the telescope facing northwards.
 Observations were always made on elevation angles of 0°, 2°, 4°, 6°, 8°, 10°, 15°, 20°, 45° and 90°.
 VCDtrops were determined from measurements at 15°.
-However, for comparison of the DSCDtrop data obtained by MAX-DOAS with the simulated SCDs obtained from 3 D distributions of NO2 concentration (calculated with LASAT on the basis of laboratory derived net potential NO2 fluxes) the lower elevation angles (2°, 4°) for DSCDtrop(α) have been used, which have a much higher sensitivity to the observed NO2.
+The potential importance of scattering on the interpretation of the MAX-DOAS measurements depends on two main aspects: first on the height of the trace gas layer and second on the amount of aerosols.
+In our case the trace gas layer is shallow and the aerosol amount is low (see 2.2.8).
+Thus scattering effects can be neglected.
+However, for comparison of the DSCDtrop data obtained by MAX-DOAS with the simulated SCDs obtained from 3 D distributions of NO2 concentration (calculated with LASAT (Lagrangian Simulation of Aerosol-Transport)) on the basis of laboratory derived net potential NO2 fluxes) the lower elevation angles (2°, 4°) for DSCDtrop(α) have been used, which have a much higher sensitivity to the observed NO2.

 For classifying all MAX-DOAS measurements whether they were made up-wind, down-wind, or in the center of Milan oasis, their observation position was related to the mean wind direction during each measurement period.
 Wind measurements were part of accompanying in-situ measurements (see below).